 15-17 years of age.
 You must be finishing grades 9, 10, 11, or 12.

-Group flights from Miami, round trip, included in the price of the program.
+Group flights from New York, round trip, included in the price of the program.

 Your continued good health and safety during your time abroad is of critical importance to GeoVisions, and to the success of the program.